virkud/bios611-project1/hw5/hw5.md

 3. Do we need to normalize these columns or not?

-We can normalize these columns.
+We should normalize these columns.
 In this setting, normalizing assumes that each column are equally important in contributing.

 4. Is the "total" column really the total of the values in the other columns?